philipwalton/blog/_posts/2013-01-09-what-no-one-told-you-about-z-index.markdown

 Groups of elements with a common parent that move forward or backward together in the stacking order make up what is known as a stacking context.

 A full understanding of stacking contexts is key to really grasping how z-index and the stacking order work.
 Stacking contexts confine their children to a particular place in the stacking order.
-That means that if an element is in a stacking context at the bottom of the stacking order, there is no way to get it to appear front of an element at the top of the stacking order, even with a z-index of a billion!
+That means that if an element is a child in a stacking context at the bottom of the stacking order, there is no way to get it to appear in front of an element at the top of the stacking order, even with a z-index of a billion!

 Stacking contexts can be formed in one of three ways: